-$I{TEX}$ comes with a powerful cross referencing system.
+I{TEX} comes with a powerful cross referencing system.
 The system works on the principle that you put a label on everything you want cross-referenced and then use a command to take information about that label and insert it into the text.
 The following are the commands you may encounter.

 Command Action

 establishes a label

 $ref{}$ takes a label and replaces it with a number

 specific references to equation numbers

 specific references to page numbers

-generic literature references (see section $7.4$ )
+generic literature references (see section 8.13)

 The \label command is used to assign a unique name (label) to a section, figure, table or equation.
 You need to provide a name for the label and this can be any name you chose.
-If we, for example, have a map in our manuscript, I would label this figure \label{fig:map}.
+If we, for example, have a map figure in our manuscript, I would label this figure \label{fig:map}.
 First, I would recommend that you have a descriptive word in the label so that you know what that figure is.
-Second, I prefer to add a 'tag' 'fig:' for figure 'tab:' for table and 'eq:' for equation so that I do not confuse a tag for a figure with one for an equation.
+Second, I prefer to add a 'tag' fig: for figure, tab: for table, eq: for equation and sec: for section so that I, for example, do not confuse a tag for a figure with one for an equation.
 You can come up with your own scheme, however, you will be limited to letters a-z, numbers and basic punctuation for your labels.
 So no protected symbols or accented letters can be used.
+In Overleaf the tags mentioned above will be automatically suggested within the figure, table and equation environments.

-Once you have assigned a label to an object you can reference, for example the map we labelled above as \ref{fig:map}.
+Once you have assigned a label to an object you can reference, for example the map figure we labelled above as \ref{fig:map}.
 In the resulting layout LATEX will take the number of the figure labelled fig:map and insert that instead of the \ref{fig:map} command.
 The benefit of this is that all figures (and tables and equations) are numbered implicitly, which means that if you rearrange figures the labels will be assigned new appropriate numbers and so will all you references in the text.
 You simply do not have to worry.